 Many gardeners cherish succulents for their ease of care and beauty.
-Although most plants of this classification are very easy to grow, a few stand out as low-maintenance choices ideal for beginning gardeners and experienced enthusiasts with the greenest of thumbs.
+Although most plants of this classification are easy to grow, a few stand out as low-maintenance choices ideal for beginning gardeners and experienced enthusiasts with the greenest thumbs.

 1. Aloe